vahidfarajidev/notes-repo/Fundamentals/3-ReturnMultipleValuesInCSharp.md

 # Returning Multiple Values from a Method in C#

 In C#, returning more than one value from a method can be done in several ways, depending on the language version and coding style.
-This article covers three common approaches:
+This article covers four common approaches:

 ---